 It also covers damage done to your office inventory, such as furniture, computers, and other essentials.
 Without property insurance, your business may come to a halt, which will result in an income decrease.

 Many startups are launched from homes or garages and don’t immediately move into commercial space.
 Your homeowner’s insurance won’t be enough to cover business-related risks even while you’re still running it from your garage.
 Your business needs liability coverage that can grow along with it.

 General liability insurance is essential for businesses, even in their startup stages.
 It covers legal fees that result from injuries, negligence, and accidents.
 Every business that offers services or products can easily have claims made against them.
 You could be facing an injury lawsuit if just one unfortunate accident occurs.

 If your daily business operations require you to employ vehicles, you should ensure them.
 You need auto insurance, whether you use trucks for transport or employees use their own vehicles to drive to work.

 The commercial auto insurance policy ensures vehicles against damages caused by collisions or accidents, and can even be customized to replace vehicles that are damaged beyond repair.
-Companies, such as NZ Youi, offer you auto insurance policies which cover the expenses for damage done to your vehicles.
+Companies, such as NZ You, offer you auto insurance policies that cover the expenses for damage done to your vehicles.

 Data Breach Insurance